 Throughout the first half of his career, Newquist made mead on the side as a hobby.
-When he became unemployed more than decade later, he took the dive and began the process of opening Aesir Meadery.
+When he became unemployed more than a decade later, he took the dive and began the process of opening Aesir Meadery.
 Now, nearly two decades after making his first batch, he looks back upon the memory fondly.

-A night spent in a college dorm room discussing the desire to make alcohol couple with the discovery of an old family recipe were the seeds that sowed Aesir Meadery’s creation.
+A night spent in a college dorm room discussing the desire to make alcohol coupled with the discovery of an old family recipe were the seeds that sowed Aesir Meadery’s creation.
 Newquist reflects fondly upon that humble start, reminiscing of discussing that fateful day and the moments that followed.

 An employee of his college’s apiary was an essential character in the creation of Newquist’s first batch of mead, having supplied fresh honey from the college’s hive.

 “He walked us out to the hives and starts pulling frames up,” said Newquist.
-“He doesn’t put on any beekeeper gear or anything...just pulls them up and brushes the bees off with his bare hands, knocks them into a bucket and says ‘have fun, let me know how it turns out.’”
+“He doesn’t put on any beekeeper gear or anything... just pulls them up and brushes the bees off with his bare hands, knocks them into a bucket and says ‘have fun, let me know how it turns out.’”

 The original family recipe Newquist began his mead-making journey with is one which he has since modified and perfected.
 This recipe, along with his various others, have won him a variety of awards, one of which is the Mazer Cup International, the equivalent of the Olympics for mead making.
 Newquist took gold in 2017, toting his first place ribbon on a bottle of Skald’s Song, a sarsaparilla root mead.